Continuous permanent unobserved heterogeneity in dynamic discrete choice models

 To implement the estimator, the number and location of grid points must be chosen.
-For consistency, it is enough that $B(n)X(n)\log(B(n)X(n))=o(n)$ and that the grid points become dense in the support of $\beta\times{x}_{1}$.
-In principle, convergence rates for this estimator could be derived to determine optimal growth rates $B(n),X(n)$, but I do not pursue this here.
+For consistency, it is enough that $B(n)X(n)\log(B(n)X(n))=o(n)$ and that the grid points become dense in the support of $(\beta,X_1)$.
+In principle, convergence rates for this estimator could be derived to determine optimal growth rates for $B(n),X(n)$.